Anello-Photonics/docs-A1/docs/getting_started_maritimeins.rst

 The ANELLO Maritime INS can be configured for various installation positions as long as parameters are set as detailed in the next section.
 An external speed aiding sensor is required to maintain accuracy in GPS denied conditions.
 Calibration procedures for common sensors are detailed in  `Sensor Calibrations <https://docs-a1.readthedocs.io/en/maritime_ins/sensor_calibrations.html>`_

-The Maritime INS should be installed with the X axis facing forward to vehicle front / direction of travel and as close to the centerline as possible.
+It is recommended that the Maritime INS is installed with the X axis facing forward to vehicle front / direction of travel and as close to the centerline as possible.
+Otherwise SENS_BOARD and EKF2_IMU_POS offsets will need to be configured.

 Below is the recommended installation configuration, with the longest possible antenna baseline (distance between antenna) to ensure maximum dual antenna heading accuracy.